ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

   - _task_ — String.
 Decides what the trained model predicts; `"classification"` sorts inputs into labels, while `"regression"` predicts a continuous numeric value.
 This choice also determines which methods you use after training: classification tasks use [`classify()`](/reference/feature-extractor?id=featureextractorclassify) / [`classifyStart()`](/reference/feature-extractor?id=featureextractorclassifystart), while regression tasks use [`predict()`](/reference/feature-extractor?id=featureextractorpredict) / [`predictStart()`](/reference/feature-extractor?id=featureextractorpredictstart).
     - Default: `"classification"`
     - Accepted values: `"classification"`, `"regression"`
 - **callback(featureExtractor, error)**: Optional.
 Function.
 Runs once the model has loaded.
+With p5.js 2.0 you can `await` the call instead of passing a callback.

 **Returns:**

 - **Object**: The `featureExtractor` object, with methods to add samples, train a classifier or value predictor, and make predictions.
+When called with `await`, the returned object is fully loaded and ready to use.

 ---